 While some of the controls are the same as the Wah filter pedals, others are typical to the envelope filters only.
 Let us briefly discuss some of them:

-- 1The Sensitivity Control or Gain: This adjusts the input level of the guitar volume at which the filter is triggered to bring out the wah effect.
+- The Sensitivity Control or Gain: This adjusts the input level of the guitar volume at which the filter is triggered to bring out the wah effect.
 It basically controls the attack portion of the envelope filter.
-At a lower sensitivity setting, the effect is subdued and heavier picking is needed to trigger it, while at higher sensitivity, even the quietest notes can trigger it.
+The effect is subdued at a lower sensitivity setting, and heavier picking is needed to trigger it, while at higher sensitivity, even the quietest notes can trigger it.

-- 2Peak or Q or Resonance or Feedback control: The envelope filter pedals may have one or more of the above controls.
+- Peak or Q or Resonance or Feedback control: The envelope filter pedals may have one or more of the above controls.
 Higher peak settings result in a louder bump at the central frequency with a narrow bandwidth.
 Q allows you to choose the width of the bandpass filter.
-Resonance or feedback knob controls the amount of positive feedback.
-Increase in feedback settings create a bump at the edge of the frequencies being rolled off.
+The resonance or feedback knob controls the amount of positive feedback.
+An increase in feedback settings creates a bump at the edge of the frequencies being rolled off.

-- 3Type of filter: Through this setting, you can choose between low pass, band pass and high pass filter.
-Most conventional envelope filters make use of the low pass filter as default mode.
+- Type of filter: Through this setting, you can choose between low pass, band pass, and high pass filter.
+Most conventional envelope filters make use of the low pass filter as the default mode.

-- 4Range or Sweep: It controls the cutoff frequencies of the filter circuit selected above (low pass, band pass and high pass filter) and determines the range of envelope sweep.
+- Range or Sweep: It controls the cutoff frequencies of the filter circuit selected above (low pass, band pass, and high pass filter) and determines the range of envelope sweep.
 It works in conjunction with the sensitivity control to create variations of the effect.

-- 5Attack, Decay or Response Control: These controls are linked with the time constants related with attack, decay and response.
-Attack defines the speed with which the envelope charges and Decay controls the pace at which it drops down.
-Low setting means faster decay and increasing allows it to ring longer.
+- Attack, Decay or Response Control: These controls are linked with the time constants related to the attack, decay and response.
+Attack defines the speed with which the envelope charges, and Decay controls the pace at which it drops down.
+Low setting means faster decay, and increasing allows it to ring longer.

 Sounds of envelope filter pedals

 Auto Wahs are used more in funk and R & B music.
 However, “mysterious ways” by U2 and “going mobile” by Who are great examples of its usage on rock tracks.
 The effect has been used extensively by bass and keyboard players.

-The effect comes out much better for funk style music or chord progressions.
-This is evident from the use of funk rhythm guitar sound in so many recordings, like – Parliament, Tower of Power, Funkadelic, The Isley Brothers, Nile Rogers and Jimi Hendrix.
+The effect comes out much better for funk-style music or chord progressions.
+This is evident from the use of funk rhythm guitar sound in so many recordings, like – Parliament, Tower of Power, Funkadelic, The Isley Brothers, Nile Rogers, and Jimi Hendrix.

 No doubt, an envelope filter allows you less control over the wah effect due to its automatic reaction to the changes in the level of your tone.
 There are many benefits and reasons for those benefits as well.

-- 1Electronic circuits can react much faster than any human foot movement.
+- Electronic circuits can react much faster than any human foot movement.
 This faster automatic frequency sweep response allows you to experiment with possibilities that do not exist in conventional wah pedals.

-- 2You can select settings for attack/speed of the sweep to correspond to the movement of your feet.
+- You can select settings for attack/speed of the sweep to correspond to the movement of your feet.

-- 3They also allow you to adjust the width of the sweep.
+- They also allow you to adjust the width of the sweep.
 Increasing the width gives you a very wide and exaggerated wah sound.
 You can also opt for small width to give you a subtle tone to add character to your sound.

 Some Popular Songs with an Envelope Filter

-- 1Who - Going Mobile
+- Who – Going Mobile

-- 2Red Hot Chilli Peppers – Falling into Grace
+- Red Hot Chilli Peppers – Falling into Grace

-- 3U2 - Mysterious Ways.
+- U2 – Mysterious Ways.

-- 4Stevie wonder - Higher Ground.
+- Stevie Wonder – Higher Ground.

-- 5Maceo Parker – In time.
+- Maceo Parker – In time.

-- 6Edie Brickell – What I am.
+- Edie Brickell – What I am.

-Hopefully the information provided has been helpful to you.
-Do give your feedback in the comments section and do not hesitate to ask, if any further information is required.
+Hopefully, the information provided has been helpful to you.
+Do give your feedback in the comments section, and do not hesitate to ask if any further information is required.
 I shall be happy to assist.
-Pls share it if you found it useful !!
+Pls, share it if you found it useful !!